 1. Golden Gate Bridge

-A visit to this iconic landmark is a must.
+A visit to this iconic San Francisco landmark is a must.
 The Golden Gate Bridge was constructed in 1937 and at the time it was the world’s longest and tallest suspension structure.
 It has six lanes for vehicles and a pedestrian walkway that affords amazing views.
 However, as we were with our kids, we opted to admire the bridge from the Vista Point where there are plenty of fields for them to run and play and we could show them spooky Alcatraz prison off in the distance.

 2. Cable car and Lombard Street

 With a natural incline of 27°, the bank proved too much for vehicles to climb so eight curves were added to lessen the gradient of Lombard street.
 You can take the Powell and Hyde cable car and stop off at the top of the street.
 Since we had a rental car, we drove.
-From the top, Kevin drove down the “crookedest street in the world” at a blazing speed of 5 miles per hour while I opted to walk down one of the sets of paved steps found on either side of the street so I could take pictures.
-The street is very picturesque with colourful homes and flowering gardens that followed every curve.
+From the top, Kevin drove down the “most crooked street in the world” at a blazing speed of 5 miles per hour while I opted to walk down one of the sets of paved steps found on either side of the street so I could take pictures.
+The street is very picturesque with colorful homes and flowering gardens that followed every curve.
 The kids enjoyed waving at me from the car as I beat them to the bottom of the street.

 3. Fisherman’s Wharf and Pier 39

-Kid friendly Madame Tussaud’s and Ripley’s Believe it or Not Museum both call Jefferson Street at Fisherman’s Wharf home and Italian seafood restaurants and crab stands line the streets.
+Kid-friendly Madame Tussaud’s and Ripley’s Believe it or Not Museum both call Jefferson Street at Fisherman’s Wharf home and Italian seafood restaurants and crab stands line the streets.
 We stopped for the obligatory Dungeness crab sandwich (available in season from November to June) from one of the cheap outdoor crab pots as we wandered around watching the street performers and slowly made our way to Pier 39.
 The Pier has been the home of San Francisco’s famous sea lions since 1990 when they arrived in huge numbers to the amazement of locals and tourists.
-The loud bark of these animals are sure to delight kids of all ages.
+The loud bark of these animals is sure to delight kids of all ages.
 Just be sure to plug your nose!
 Numbers do decrease during the early summer months as the sea lions are thought to migrate to the Channel Islands off of Southern California to mate.
 There have also been a few instances when all sea lions have disappeared only to reappear a few weeks later so it is good to check the live webcam before visiting.
 The Pier also has a two-level carousel and a roller coaster simulator ride which are a hit with kids.